 Particularly during the first postoperative week, and within the first month after surgery, in general, please consider contacting our office first as we have a great deal of experience with relevant perioperative issues.
-The office staff is always available for your questions during regular working hours.
-For routine or urgent questions, please contact our office between 8:30am and 4:30pm, Monday thru Thursday, and from 9:00am until 1:00pm on Friday.
+The office staff is available for your questions during regular working hours.
+For routine or urgent questions, please contact our office between 8:30am and 4:30pm, Monday thru Thursday, and until 1pm on Friday.
 You may need to leave a message on a Medical Assistant line with your name and number.